Immune4cure: a new standard of care for treating autoimmune diseases

 New therapeutic tools

-A personalized care pathway
+A personalized care plan

 At the heart of the healthcare ecosystem

-Training tomorrow's professionals
+Training the professionals of tomorrow

 Public and private funding